hlbao/classification_in_CSS/smart_scraper/README.md

 1. Tutorials for the Twitter API are available at https://developer.twitter.com/en/docs/twitter-api/tutorials.

-2. Check the corresponding folder for the Python package for scraping YouTube comments
+2. Check out the corresponding folder for the Python package for scraping YouTube comments.

 3. I also created a web scraper to collect and clean text data (political news).